On the Representation of Integers by Binary Forms Defined by Means of the Relation $(x + yi)^n = R_n(x, y) + J_n(x, y)i$: Introduction

 \section{Introduction}

-Let $F$ be a binary form with integer coefficients, non-zero discriminant and degree $d \geq 3$.
+Let $F$ be a binary form with integer coefficients, degree $d \geq 3$ and non-zero discriminant.
 Let $R_F(Z)$ denote the number of integers of absolute value at most $Z$ which are represented by $F$.
 In 2019 Stewart and Xiao \cite{stewart-xiao} proved that $R_F(Z) \sim C_FZ^{2/d}$ for some positive number $C_F$.
 Furthermore, they proved that $C_F = W_FA_F$, where $A_F$ is the area of the \emph{fundamental region}

 of $F$ and $W_F$ is an explicit function of the \emph{rational automorphism group} $\operatorname{Aut} F$ \cite[Theorem 1.2]{stewart-xiao}.
-The rational automorphism group can be described as follows: for any matrix $A = $, with rational entries, define
+The rational automorphism group can be defined as follows: for any matrix $A = $, with rational entries, let